Innovative Curriculum

 - Hospital Medicine

-At the end of Phase II, students participate in COMLEX-USA Level 2-CE and Level 2-PE preparation and travel for the examination.
-Student engage in a three week Ready for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).
+At the end of Phase II, learners engage in a two-week Ready for Residency unit, during which they are assessed for the entry-level ACGME PGY1 Entrustable Professional Activities (EPAs).